Filipino Nurse Canada Immigration via Express Entry 2026

 - Scope: Comprehensive curricular review

-The Expedited Service is the clear choice for Filipino nurses — it costs less, processes in days instead of months, and the Advisory Report is accepted by the same provincial regulators.
+The Expedited Service is a faster option for Filipino nurses — it processes in days instead of months.
+Verify the receiving regulator's current acceptance and validity rules before relying on the report.

 Documents NNAS requires from Filipino nurses: